 Standard protocols have been developed for a number of antibodies (see list).
 Sections of paraffin-embedded tissue to be stained should be brought to the Core laboratory, 2340 Sutter Street, Room S-241, between 8:00 am and 4:30 pm Monday-Friday.
 The tissue must be accompanied by a completed work order form.
 If tissue sections are not available, the paraffin block may be brought to the Core laboratory for sectioning.
-Prior to the commencement of work, a recharge account needs to be set up with the Coreadmin System.
-Contact Maria-Elena Moncada at email@example.com or 415.353.9731 to set up the account.
+Services are ordered online through the MyCORES website.

 Protocol Development for Novel Antibodies

 The laboratory assists in the development of protocols for novel antibodies.
 Investigators should meet with Core Manager (415.476.8825) and/or Director Dr. Rick Baehner (415.885.7301) to discuss this service.
 The investigator should be prepared to provide the antibody, references of its use in immunohistochemistry, positive and negative controls, information from Western analyses, and sections of the tissues to be stained.

 The laboratory can culture and prepare metaphase spreads if cultured cells are provided.
 Although the laboratory will accept slides, preferably the lab will prepare the metaphase spreads and the user need only supply the growing cell line.
 Cell cultures should be delivered to the lab within 24 hours after passage.
 Bring cell cultures to the lab no later than 12 noon Monday-Thursday.
 Cells can be brought to the Mt.
 Zion Clinical Lab to Sandy DeVries, 2340 Sutter Street, Room S341.
 Phone: 476-5268.